JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 * *com.intellij.modules.cidr.debugger* \- AppCode, CLion, RubyMotion

-PhpStorm does not have any modules specific to it, but it includes the PHP plugin, which you can also use as a dependency: *com.jetbrains.php*
+PhpStorm does not have any modules specific to itself, but it includes the PHP plugin, which you can also use as a dependency: *com.jetbrains.php*

 You can also specify optional module dependencies.
 If your plugin works with all products but provides some Java-specific functionality, you can use a dependency tag like this: